patrick-llgc/Learning-Deep-Learning/paper_notes/vpn.md

 #### Overall impression
 The paper could have been written more clearly.
 Terminology is not well defined and the figure is not clear.

+The idea of using semantic segmentation to bridge the sim2real gap is explored in many BEV semantic segmentation tasks such as [BEV-Seg](bev_seg.md), [CAM2BEV](cam2bev.md), [VPN](vpn.md).

 #### Key ideas
+- **View transformation**: MLP
+	- View Relation Module (VRM) to model the transformation from perspective to BEV.
+The view transformation is learned with a MLP with flattened image input HW x C.
 - Using synthetic data to train.
 Use adversarial loss for domain adaptation. **Semantic mask** as intermediate representation without texture gap.
 - Each perspective (first-view) sensor data is transformed with its own View Transformer Module.
 The Feature map is then aggregated into one BEV feature map.
 The BEV feature map is then decoded into a BEV semantic map.
-- View Relation Module (VRM) to model the transformation from perspective to BEV.
-The view transformation is learned with a MLP with flattened image input HW x C.

 #### Technical details